 There is a saying about blogging: “Content Is King.”

 And it’s true!

 There is nothing that gets Google more excited than an EPIC blog post.
-These days limp, half-hearted, mediocre blog posts just does not cut the mustard.
-Your EPIC BLOG POST needs to be filled with useful information that the viewer to your yoga website can immediately use (e.g. how to perform a certain pose).
+These days limp, half-hearted, mediocre blog posts just do not cut the mustard.
+Your EPIC BLOG POST needs to be filled with useful information that the viewer of your yoga website can immediately use (e.g. how to perform a certain pose).
 If you don’t have a website I can help you, or look online for a yoga website designer.

 Keep these points in mind

 If you find an interesting blog post somewhere online, write a similar post injecting your own personality.

 Give your readers top-notch advice.
 Don’t be afraid to write a lot about a niche subject (e.g. the anatomy going on within your bottom when practising boat pose).

 Don’t be afraid to add a touch of humour.
 For example, if you’re writing about ‘boat pose’, you could include a bit of humour about the anatomy going on within your bottom to create killer buns.
 You could then include a photo of your bottom if you happen to have particularly tight buns (obviously make the image as humorous as possible otherwise people could think they’re on a different kind of site).